SidneyHollingsworth/stock-analysis/README.md

 ![2018 Refactored Run Time](https://github.com/SidneyHollingsworth/stock-analysis/blob/0ca17f30b627400ccf14fad89a18d47471a4f2f6/Resources/VBA_Challenge_2018.png)

 ### Advantages and Disadvantages of Refactoring Code
 There are advantages and disadvantages to refactoring code.

+##### Generalized potential advantages of refactoring include:
+- Faster run times
+- Using less memory

+##### Generalized potential disadvantages of refactoring include:
+- Over complicating code
+- Increased opportunity for bugs

-Generalized examples include X and Y. In regard to this project, the hours I spent refactoring the All Stock Analysis VBA code only saved a partial second of run time.
+In regard to this project, the hours I spent refactoring the All Stock Analysis VBA code was not as advantagous as it only saved a partial second of run time.

-- The main gain was by using manual calculation rather than automatic.
-The other piece is doing away with worksheet.activate.